rubisco57/zotCitationWithBacklink/README.md

 ## Questions/Issues
 1. How to setup a developement environment in order to get IntelliSense for a zotero translator?
 2. How to incorporate an existing citation style into a translator?
-3. Can user window for user interaction (for entring page number) be brought up from within the translator?
+3. Can a window for user interaction (entry of page number) be brought up from within a translator?

+I am thankful for any suggestion/hint regarding my questions above (via Github Issues or the [Zotero Forum](https://forums.zotero.org/discussion/80895/backlinks-to-zotero-entries-in-bibliographic-references)).